Kenuuey/Intent-Classification-NLP/README.md

 > “What’s the temperature right now?” and “Is it raining?” → both map to the same intent: *ask about weather.*

-## Introduction
+## 🔍 Introduction

 ### Why Specialized Architectures for Text?

-Unlike tabular data, text is **sequential** — order matters.
+Unlike tabular data, text is **sequential** — word order and context matter.
-Deep learning offers several architectures for handling text:
+Deep learning provides several architectures that effectively model sequences:

-- **RNN:** Processes sequences but forgets long-term context.
+- **RNN:** Processes sequences step by step but struggles with long-term dependencies.
-- **LSTM:** Adds “memory gates” to retain context.
+- **LSTM:** Introduces *memory gates* to retain and control contextual information.
-- **Transformer:** Uses an **attention mechanism** to process sequences in parallel, understanding context globally.
+- **Transformer:** Uses an **attention mechanism** to process entire sequences in parallel, improving speed and context handling.
-- **BERT:** A bidirectional Transformer pre-trained for deep contextual understanding.
+- **BERT:** A **bidirectional Transformer** that learns deep contextual representations of language.

-Training these models from scratch is expensive, so we use **transfer learning** — fine-tuning pre-trained models on our data for powerful results.
+Training such models from scratch is computationally expensive, so we leverage **transfer learning** — fine-tuning pre-trained models on domain-specific data for powerful results.

-## 📊 Project Structure
+## 📂 Project Structure
 ```
 ├── data/
 │ ├── intents_train.csv